Meterstick: Benchmarking Performance Variability in Cloud and Self-hosted Minecraft-like Games Extended Technical Report: Benchmark Design

 \subsubsection{The Environment-Based Workloads}

+The environment workload is determined by the \mve's terrain generation and the terrain modifications made by players.
+To obtain representative worlds and workloads, we reconstruct highly popular creations (templates of useful simulated constructs, see~\Cref{sec:model:workloads}) available on common sharing platforms in the \mve community.
+Because the \mve community thrives on sharing player-created content with other players, this approach captures essential features of how the community uses these systems.

-The environment workload is determined by the world that is loaded into the \mve. \toolname uses four environment workloads, each using its own world.
-To cover the range of valid workloads (\ref{req:valid-workloads}) we include two worlds that result in a best-case workload and worst-case workload respectively.
+To cover the range of valid workloads~(\ref{req:valid-workloads}), we include two worlds that result in a best-case workload and worst-case workload respectively.
 During all \envworkloads, \toolname connects to the game a single player that performs no actions.
 This is necessary to correctly capture the response time metric discussed in \Cref{sec:metrics}.
 The remainder of this section describes the worlds and their resulting workloads.
+We list the worlds used in Table~\ref{tab:worlds}.

 The Control world results in a best-case workload while still being realistic.
 The Control world is an unmodified world generated by Minecraft version 1.16.4 using the seed -392114485.
 The measured results of this workload are used as a workload-level baseline to compare the other workloads.